-The American Academy of Pediatrics developed this Evidence-Based Clinical Practice Guidelines Development and Implementation Manual to provide a framework for standardizing and streamlining the development of AAP guidelines.
-The manual provides strategic direction for guideline authors and participants, as well as, informs internal and external groups about the AAP’s guideline development, revision, dissemination, and implementation processes for benchmarking purposes.
+The American Academy of Pediatrics published this Evidence-Based Clinical Practice Guidelines Development and Implementation Manual to provide a framework for standardizing and streamlining the prioritization, development, and revision of AAP guidelines.
+The manual provides strategic direction for guideline authors and participants, as well as, informs internal and external groups about the AAP’s guideline prioritization, development, revision, dissemination, and implementation processes for benchmarking purposes.

-The information below is intended for authors of CPGs, Epidemiologists, COQIPS/Executive Committee/GETS members, the Board Policy Committee, the CPG Authoring Subcommittee, members of Systematic Review, Implementation Scientists, Payors, and Electronic Health Records (EHR) Staff.
+The information below is intended for authors of CPGs, Epidemiologists, COQIPS' Executive Committee members including the Committee on Guideline Development (COGD), the Board Committee on Policy, members of Systematic Review, Implementation Scientists, Payors, and Electronic Health Records (EHR) Staff.

 The Institute of Medicine (IOM), now the National Academy of Medicine (NAM), defined a set of aspirational goals for guideline developers.
 According to Clinical Practice Guidelines We Can Trust, in order to be trustworthy:

 - Conflicts of interest must be disclosed and addressed.

 - Teams must be multidisciplinary and involve all major stakeholders.

 - Systematic review of the literature must be undertaken.